CERT-Polska/drakvuf-sandbox/CONTRIBUTING.md

    sh drakrun/package/build.sh
    ```
 3. The Debian packages will be produced to the `out/` directory.
 You can install them similarly as you would install the released packages.
 See ["Basic installation" section of README.md](https://github.com/CERT-Polska/drakvuf-sandbox/blob/icedevml-patch-1/README.md#basic-installation).

+#### On the Drone CI server

+When you open a pull request to this project, Drone CI will run some tests on your code and Debian packages will be also built during the process.
+The artifacts produced by the CI are available at [debs.icedev.pl](https://debs.icedev.pl/).

+Packages are numbered according to the Drone CI job numbers.
+You can figure out the job number by inspecting the [status checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) related to your commit and clicking on `Details` link near `continuous-integration/drone/push` label.
+The build ID is in the URL and also in the breadcrumb, e.g.: `Repositories -> CERT-Polska/drakvuf-sandbox -> #200`.

 ### Install editable Python packages